FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/appendix.md

 > **Note:** that in addition to the metrics below, many more metrics are provided by the Monasca project.
 These are not automatically installed by CMM.
 For details on the complete set of metrics provided by the Monasca project, refer to the _Monasca documentation_.
+If you want to extend your monitoring environment to perform additional checks, contact your FUJITSU support organization.

 ### apache.yaml